John King, Realtor — KingRealtor757

 Ready to make your move in Great Neck?

-John King is a U.S. Navy veteran and top-rated Realtor with Berkshire Hathaway HomeServices RW Towne Realty — 13+ years experience, 400+ closings, and deep roots in the Hampton Roads market.
+John King is a U.S. Navy veteran and top-rated Realtor with Berkshire Hathaway HomeServices RW Towne Realty — 13+ years experience, 400+ closings, and deep roots in the Virginia Beach market.
 Whether you're buying, selling, PCSing to the area, or want to know what your Great Neck home is worth today, reach out directly.

 Or call directly: (757) 270-3994